WisePH.Net

 StocksVariesCapital gainsHigh

 After comparing all of them, I kept coming back to one fact: MP2 dividends are completely tax-free.
 Everything you earn is yours.
 Compare that to a time deposit where 20% of your return goes straight to withholding tax.
-The gap adds up fast.
+The gap adds up fast over five years.

 Annual return comparison (approximate, before tax) ~0.25% Regular Savings ~2% Time Deposit ~7% MP2 Savings MP2 returns are tax-free.
 Savings and time deposit returns are subject to 20% final withholding tax.